-Republican debate: Rivals seeking political oxygen in a Trump-less showdown
+The other Republicans' strategies at Trump-less debate in Milwaukee

-With one big exception, the leading Republican candidates for the 2024 White House race are gathering on Wednesday in Milwaukee, Wisconsin, for the first party-sanctioned primary debate.
+With one glaring exception, Republican candidates for the 2024 White House race are gathering on Wednesday in Milwaukee, Wisconsin, for the party's first primary debate.

-The metaphorical elephant not in the room is former President Donald Trump.
+Former President Donald Trump, the frontrunner in the contest, isn't just skipping the affair, however, he's actively trying to undermine it.

+He is lashing out at Fox News, the network running the debate, and releasing his sit-down interview with former Fox host Tucker Carlson at the same time as his rivals take to the stage.

-His absence means the remaining candidates will have a harder time attracting the attention of Republican voters - and of making the case that they, not the nominee in the past two presidential elections, should be party's standard-bearer.
+His absence - along with the interview, which will air on X, the social media site formally called Twitter - means the remaining candidates will have a much harder time attracting the attention of Republican voters and making the case that they, not the nominee in the past two presidential elections, should be party's standard-bearer.

 Republican opinion surveys show Mr Trump is the current choice of more than half of likely primary voters, so the rest of the field will have to find ways to highlight what they believe is wrong with him - and why they are the better choice.